California Institute of the Arts: CalArts Extended Studies

 We have the power to make decisions about how our public facing pages look to market more effectively to each specific audience.

-That nimbleness—the ability to quickly and easily update the website to reflect new offerings—is matched by Destiny One’s capacity to help divisions like CalArts Extended Studies leverage their websites to serve more students.
-The Destiny One SLM ensures all pages are SEO-optimized so they’re easy to find, whether someone is looking generally for a subject area or specifically for your offerings.
+That nimbleness—the ability to quickly and easily update the website to reflect new offerings—is matched by Lifelong Learning's capacity to help divisions like CalArts Extended Studies leverage their websites to serve more students.
+Lifelong Learning ensures all pages are SEO-optimized so they’re easy to find, whether someone is looking generally for a subject area or specifically for your offerings.

-Additionally, the SLM captures all information related to offerings—including rich media, fee information, prerequisites and more—and connects it to the institutional website, course calendar and LMS to ensure the right information is being presented to the right audience.
+Additionally, Lifelong Learning captures all information related to offerings—including rich media, fee information, prerequisites and more—and connects it to the institutional website, course calendar and LMS to ensure the right information is being presented to the right audience.

 Simplifying the Administration and Management of Extended Studies